tu-team/2/doc/emotions/affective and appraisal aspects/appraisal.md

 ##Non-conscious appraisal

-We use Tomkins theory of affects that refer to innate emotions as appraisal base for non-conscious emotional reactions.
-Tomkins theory [tomkins1, tomkins2, tomkins3, tomkins4] include following affects, that we roughly correspond with Plutchik basic emotions[natureofemotions].
+We use Tomkins theory of affects that refer to innate emotional reactions as appraisal base for non-conscious emotional reactions.
+Tomkins theory [tomkins1, tomkins2, tomkins3, tomkins4] includes following affects:

 Tomkins affects: